 - 2 cups chicken broth

-- 2 large heads of bok choy, ends trimmed and chopped into bite-sized pieces
+- 2 large head of bok choy end trimmed and chopped into bite sized pieces

 - 2 cups shredded chicken